EDUC BC 2032x Contemporary Issues in Education

 involvement. - Linda Cole-Taylor

 Prerequisites: Open to all students, preference given to Urban Teaching, Ed Studies and Urban Studies.
-Enrollment limited to 20 students.
+Enrollment limited to 12 students for each section.
 Permission of instructor required.
-General Education Requirement: Social Analysis (SOC).
+BC: Fulfillment of General Education Requirement: Social Analysis (SOC I)..

 This course introduces students to current topics in mathematics education